 Prescription Drug List (PDL) - a list that categorizes into tiers medications, products or devices that have been approved by the U.S. Food and Drug Administration.
 This list is subject to periodic review and modification (generally quarterly, but no more than six times per calendar year).
-You may determine to which tier a particular Prescription Drug has been assigned by contacting the Claims Administrator (UHC) at the phone number on the back of your ID card or by logging onto myuhc.com.
+You may determine to which tier a particular Prescription Drug has been assigned by contacting the Claims Administrator (UHC) at the toll-free number on your ID card or by logging onto myuhc.com.